dockersamples/docker-swarm-visualizer/README.md

 # Docker Swarm Visualizer
 *** note ***
-Recent import by @DovAmir adds node and container data.
+Recent import by [DovAmir](https://github.com/DovAmir) adds node and container data.

 Demo container that displays Docker services running on a Docker Swarm in a diagram.